About Me

 My parents joined a church when I was a teenager and it gave me my first taste of really belonging to a community.
 And while organized religion wasn’t for me, I flourished in a structure that was devoted to “trying to be good” and my natural leadership tendencies started to take root.

-I left my working-class background to study English and Women’s Studies at the University of Victoria.
+I left my working-class background to study English and Gender Studies at the University of Victoria.
 There, I took that “do good” attitude and joined many activist and student groups.
 It was the time of the anti-globalization movement and protests like the WTO in Seattle.
 I explored and grew into my values including intersectional feminism, Indigenous and global solidarity, environmental justice and labour rights.
-I also had the space and freedom to discover my queerness.

 I’ve always felt comfortable with technology and communication so I gravitated towards it with every issue I worked on.
 I started learning how to make websites in the late 90s in order to help create Indymedia in Victoria.
 I got involved with campus and community radio and had both music and political shows throughout the years in Hamilton, Victoria and Vancouver.

-After I graduated, I moved to Vancouver and promptly got involved with organizing a political music festival for many years (Under the Volcano, RIP) and started working at a Public Interest Research Group where I taught university students how to be activists.
+After I graduated, I moved to Vancouver and promptly got involved with organizing a political music festival for many years (Under the Volcano, RIP) and started working at a Public Interest Research Group where I taught leadership and media skills to university students.
 I started gravitating towards communication and design and after taking some classes and working part-time as a library assistant, I got a job as a graphic designer for the Vancouver Public Library.
 I was juggling both jobs and multiple volunteer obligations when I suffered a head injury that made me recalibrate my vision of meaningful work.

 When I came back, I was determined to start my own business but I was offered a job as a web developer for Vancity Credit Union.
 I took that contract and quickly realized again that sitting at a desk, 9-5, under fluorescent lights just wasn’t for me.